stenno/NodeHack/README.md

 ## Requirements

-Currently, the library relies on the [vt_tiledata](https://nethackwiki.com/wiki/vt_tiledata) compile-time option to be enabled.
-At the moment, only server play is supported.
-Implementing a local connection should be trivial, though.
-Luckily both the [NAO](https://nethack.alt.org) and the [Hardfought](https://hardfought.org) servers have it enabled.
+Currently, the library relies on the [vt_tiledata](https://nethackwiki.com/wiki/vt_tiledata) compile-time option to be enabled. uckily both the [NAO](https://nethack.alt.org) and the [Hardfought](https://hardfought.org) public servers have it enabled.
+At the moment, only server play is supported, implementing a local connection should be trivial, though.
 Make sure to set your DGL username and password in the [config.json](./config.json) file.

 Even though screen resizing is technically supported, it is thoroughly untested and the standard 80 columns x 24 rows layout should be used.
 This repository includes a [.nethackrc](./.nethackrc) file which is recommended for usage with the library.
 If you are feeling adventurous, play around with those options but expect it to break.

 ## Usage